cvat-ai/cvat/site/content/en/docs/administration/advanced/k8s_deployment_with_helm.md

      ```

 ### Analytics
-Analytics is enabled by default, to disable set `analytics.enabled: true` in your `values.override.yaml`
+Analytics is enabled by default, to disable set `analytics.enabled: false` in your `values.override.yaml`

 ## Deployment
 Make sure you are using correct kubernetes context.
 You can check it with `kubectl config current-context`.